-Only one-step process won’t be annoying for a user, so don’t make them login again to check the options they don’t want to receive newsletters for, one clearly visible button will be enough.
+Only the one-step process won’t be annoying for a user, so don’t make them log in again to check the options they don’t want to receive newsletters for, one clearly visible button will be enough.

 Their feedback will help you find out what their issue is and learn what you should improve to prevent further multiple unsubscribing decisions.

 Sometimes people unsubscribe because they are tired of receiving your emails too often.
 If you send your newsletters daily to make them more noticeable among other mail and notify your users on every update, they can sometimes be too irritating.